You are here

 Section 2.4 of the Graduate School Handbook

-Applicants are admitted to the Graduate School in one of four classifications: regular, graduate non-degree, conditional, or the
+Applicants are admitted to the Graduate School in one of five classifications: regular, provisional, conditional, graduate non-degree, or the

 Regular.
 Applicants who have met all Graduate School and Graduate Studies Committee admission criteria and who have been approved by the Graduate Studies Committee to pursue a graduate degree are designated as regular students.